-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-All HCBS STAR+PLUS Waiver (SPW) applicants who are in a nursing facility (NF) must be advised of the availability of Transition Assistance Services (TAS) and screened for the potential need for services.
+All STAR+PLUS Home and Community Based Services (HCBS) program applicants who are in a nursing facility (NF) must be advised of the availability of Transition Assistance Services (TAS) and screened for the potential need for services.

-At the initial interview with the applicant, the managed care organization service coordinator discusses the applicant's available living arrangements in the community and asks the applicant where he/she intends to live upon discharge from the nursing facility .
+Within 14 business days of learning of a request to move to the community, the managed care organization (MCO) service coordinator discusses the applicant's or member’s available living arrangements in the community and asks the applicant or member where he or she intends to live upon discharge from the NF.

-TAS may be considered when the applicant:
+TAS may be considered when the applicant or member:

 plans to rent an unfurnished apartment;